 However the CCM may in some situations, with or without the SAO’s input, consider that disclosing the information on the certificate would cause difficulties for the SAO.
 This may be, for example, where their certificate indicates that a predecessor has failed in the main duty and is therefore liable to a penalty.
 In that circumstance the CCM must discuss the matter with the SAO.
 If the SAO is still unwilling for HMRC to make a disclosure to the company and where HMRC can effectively pursue the relevant issues without making that disclosure, the CCM must not make a disclosure.

 WARNING: This openness does not extend to informing the company or group that we have charged the SAO a penalty or penalties or that we intend to do so, but see SAOG18800.

 If the risk is connected to a potential problem with the tax accounting arrangements and the CCM decides that the amount of tax at risk is sufficient to justify raising this with the company the CCM should bear in mind that they are

 - not only checking to see that the tax position is correct

 - but also checking to see that the SAO provisions have been satisfied.

-Accordingly the CRM must discuss with the company the tax accounting arrangements that were in place in relation to the issue in question.
-This is important because in due course this information will enable the CRM to decide whether the SAO has met the main duty.
+Accordingly the CCM must discuss with the company the tax accounting arrangements that were in place in relation to the issue in question.
+This is important because in due course this information will enable the CCM to decide whether the SAO has met the main duty.